MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-identitylogonevents-table.md

 > For detailed information about the events types (`ActionType` values) supported by a table, use the built-in schema reference available in Microsoft 365 Defender.

 > [!NOTE]
-> This table covers Azure Active Directory (Azure AD) logon activities tracked by Defender for Cloud Apps, specifically interactive sign-ins and authentication activities using ActiveSync and other legacy protocols.
-Non-interactive logons that are not available in this table can be viewed in the Azure AD audit log.
+> This table covers Microsoft Entra logon activities tracked by Defender for Cloud Apps, specifically interactive sign-ins and authentication activities using ActiveSync and other legacy protocols.
+Non-interactive logons that are not available in this table can be viewed in the Microsoft Entra audit log.
 [Learn more about connecting Defender for Cloud Apps to Microsoft 365](/cloud-app-security/connect-office-365-to-microsoft-cloud-app-security)

 For information on other tables in the advanced hunting schema, [see the advanced hunting reference](advanced-hunting-schema-tables.md).